remotehublab/rhl-relia-documentation/readme.md

 # RHL RELIA Documentation

 This repository contains the documentation of the RHL Relia project (see [website](https://rhlab.ece.uw.edu/projects/relia/)).
 This is a NSF funded project (award number [#2141798](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2141798)) developed by the [@remotehublab](https://github.com/remotehublab), the [Remote Hub Lab](https://rhlab.ece.uw.edu) of [the University of Washington](https://www.washington.edu), with collaboration of [@labsland](https://github.com/labsland) ([LabsLand](https://labsland.com)).

+RHL-RELIA: Remote Engineering Laboratories for Inclusive Access © 2024 by Remote Hub Lab RHLab is licensed under CC BY 4.0

 ## User documentation